 6. Dissertation submission and defense

-Before being submitted, the dissertation is usually uploaded on Turnitin for plagiarism detection.
+Before being submitted, the Director of Educational Research Laboratory uploads the dissertation on Turnitin for plagiarism detection.
 In case the work is plagiarized, the dissertation cannot be submitted.

 6.1 Dissertation submission and the reports of the jury members